 The following schedule is subject to change.
-The dates of exams may have to be changed for any number of reasons.
+The due dates for problem sets as well as the dates of midterm exams may have to be changed for any number of reasons.
 This doesn't happen frequently, but it does happen from time to time.
 Therefore, you should plan to be available for all of these sessions.
 Schedule family vacations or whatever else on a day that this class meets at your own risk.
 If the schedule changes such that an exam falls on a day that you were planning to not be available, this does not constitute an excuse for missing the exam.
 See the 'make up exams' section below for more detail.
 If any due dates or exam days change, these changes will be announced on the google group as soon as known.